philipturner/molecular-renderer/Sources/HardwareCatalog/Simulation/DMSTooltips/README.md

 While attempting to minimize the structure for the carbenic rearrangement, I noticed that the final structure was the same as the charged tool.
 The culprit was the preconditioning with GFN-FF.
 Either this messed up the GFN-FF parameter assignment, or the preconditioning explored nearby PES regions and found a new minimum.
 Afterward, the structure was disrupted enough for GFN2-xTB to stabilize at the lower-energy charged state.
 I could not inspect the original GFN-FF topology to determine whether the sp2 carbon was registered as bonding to both germaniums.

 > Insight: Don't precondition the carbenic rearrangement with GFN-FF.
+This edge case causes wierdness everywhere in xTB.
 For other structures, precondition by default.
-Only deactivate the preconditioning when there is a known issue.
+Only deactivate preconditioning when the minimized structure deviates from the compiled structure.

 <div align="center">